All posts

 The score is the headline.
 The report is the substance.

-For every flagged clause, the report includes a plain English explanation of what the clause means, what the realistic worst-case exposure is in dollar terms where calculable, and what specifically to ask for in negotiation.
-Not general suggestions — specific language changes, specific asks, specific thresholds to push for.
+For every flagged clause, the report includes a plain English explanation of what the clause means, what the realistic worst-case exposure is in dollar terms where calculable, and the negotiated alternatives that are typical for this contract type.
+Not general suggestions — specific language patterns, specific thresholds, specific dollar caps that negotiated versions of this contract type commonly include.

 What LiabilityScore™ Is Not

-The score is a risk assessment, not legal advice.
-It identifies clause-level risk and quantifies it — it doesn't tell you whether to sign, whether a specific clause is enforceable in your jurisdiction, or how a court would rule in a dispute.
-Those questions require an attorney with knowledge of your specific situation and local law.
+LiabilityScore™ provides legal information, not legal advice.
+It identifies what a contract says and where the risk is.
+The legal judgment about what to do with that information — whether to sign, whether a specific clause is enforceable in a given jurisdiction, or how a court would rule in a dispute — is the reader's, generally informed by an attorney with knowledge of the specific situation and local law.

-For contracts above a certain risk threshold, or where the financial stakes are high enough to warrant it, the report will note that an attorney review is worth the investment.
-A LiabilityScore™ scan and an attorney review aren't substitutes for each other — the scan tells you where to focus the attorney's time, which makes that hour of billable time more productive and less expensive.
+For contracts above a certain risk threshold, or where the financial stakes are high enough to warrant it, the report notes that an attorney review is commonly worth the investment.
+A LiabilityScore™ scan and an attorney review are not substitutes for each other — the scan identifies where the highest-exposure clauses sit in the document, which is the kind of pre-work that commonly makes an hour of billable attorney time more productive.

-The free tier gives you three scans per month and a full report on each.
-Upload your contract, get your score, read the plain English breakdown, and decide what to negotiate.
+The free tier includes three scans per month and a full report on each.
+Upload a contract to see the score, the plain English breakdown, and the negotiated alternatives that are typical for that contract type.
 It takes 60 seconds.

 Before you sign, get a score.